 Overall I can understand why people enjoy watching David Benavidez, as he simply comes to fight!

 He certainly has one of the most exciting styles you can ask for.
 And it’s no wonder people are calling him out to face Canelo.

 Personally, I think he can make the improvement required to dominate in the years to come and I’m excited to see how he develops.

-You can also check out my breakdown of potential future opponents below:
+You can also check out my breakdown of past and potential future opponents below: